-Bit Name Description Write Read 7 UNUSED Unused.
+Bit Name Description Write Read 7 Unused Unused.
 Don't care.
-0 6 FERROR Flash Error Reset Flag.
-N/A Set to '1' if Flash read/write/erase error caused the last reset.
-5 CORSEF Comparator0 Reset Enable and Flag.
-Writing a '1' enables Comparator0 as a reset source (active-low).
-Set to '1' if Comparator0 caused the last reset.
+0 6 MEMERR EPROM Error Reset Flag.
+N/A Set to 1 if EPROM read/write error caused the last reset.
+5 C0RSEF Comparator0 Reset Enable and Flag.
+Writing a 1 enables Comparator0 as a reset source (active-low).
+Set to 1 if Comparator0 caused the last reset.
 4 SWRSF Software Reset Force and Flag.
-Writing a '1' forces a sys- tem reset.
-Set to '1' if last reset was caused by a write to SWRSF.
+Writing a 1 forces a system reset.
+Set to 1 if last reset was caused by a write to SWRSF.
 3 WDTRSF Watchdog Timer Reset Flag.
-N/A Set to '1' if Watchdog Timer overflow caused the last reset.
+N/A Set to 1 if Watchdog Timer overflow caused the last reset.
 2 MCDRSF Missing Clock Detector Enable and Flag.
-Writing a '1' enables the Missing Clock Detector.
+Writing a 1 enables the Missing Clock Detector.
 The MCD triggers a reset if a missing clock condition is detected.
-Set to '1' if Missing Clock Detector timeout caused the last reset.
-1 PORSF Power-On / V {DD} Monitor Reset Flag, and V {DD} monitor Reset Enable.
-Writing a '1' enables the V{DD} monitor as a reset source.
-Writing '1' to this bit before the V{DD} monitor is enabled and stabilized may cause a system reset.
-Set to '1' anytime a power- on or V {DD} monitor reset occurs.
-When set to '1' all other RSTSRC flags are inde- terminate.
-0 PINRSF HW Pin Reset Flag.
-N/A Set to '1' if RST pin caused the last reset.
-Note: Do not use read-modify-write operations on this s register
+Set to 1 if Missing Clock Detector timeout caused the last reset.
+1 PORSF Power-On/V DD Monitor Reset Flag, and V DD monitor Reset Enable.
+Writing a 1 enables the $V{DD}$ monitor as a reset source.
+Writing 1 to this bit before the $V{DD}$ monitor is enabled and stabilized may cause a system reset.
+Set to 1 anytime a power- on or V DD monitor reset occurs.
+When set to 1 all other RSTSRC flags are inde- terminate.
+0 PINRSF HW Pin Reset Flag. read-modify-write operations on this N/A Set to 1 if RST pin caused the last reset.